 The overall response rate, meaning complete or partial tumor shrinkage, was 33%, with a median duration of response of 7.7 months.
 More than half of responders remained in remission for at least six months, and 17% did so for at least a year.

 The median progression-free survival duration, meaning participants were still alive without worsening of their disease, was 5.5 months.
 The median overall survival time was 13.0 months, with estimated survival rates of 79% at six months and 51% at 12 months.

-“In our trial, Trodelvy demonstrated clinically meaningful responses in patients with difficult-to-treat metastatic [triple-negative breast cancer] and moves the needle towards better outcomes for patients with metastatic breast cancer,” study investigator Aditya Bardia, MD, MPH, of Massachusetts General Hospital Cancer Center and Harvard Medical School said in an Immunomedics press release.
+“In our trial, Trodelvy demonstrated clinically meaningful responses in patients with difficult-to-treat metastatic [triple-negative breast cancer] and moves the needle toward better outcomes for patients with metastatic breast cancer,” study investigator Aditya Bardia, MD, MPH, of Massachusetts General Hospital Cancer Center and Harvard Medical School, said in an Immunomedics press release.